Crown CL-80K Electronic Desktop Calculator

 operations taking up to 1/2 second to perform, with 'all-nines' divided

-by one taking at least this amount of time.
+by one taking even a bit longer.
 During calculation, the displays

-are left active, and flicker about as the calculation proceeds.
+are left active, and flicker as the calculation proceeds.